 Air Force was recently accredited as a 'Breastfeeding Friendly Workplace' by the Australian Breastfeeding Association, the first military organisation in the world to achieve such an accreditation.
 This recognition publicly demonstrates Air Force's commitment and support to women returning to work following maternity leave.

-Women are eligible to fly as aircrew on all aircraft or control aircraft in the Air Force.
-As at February 2017 there are 233 female aircrew and aircraft controllers in Air Force, with another 88 females undergoing training to be aircrew or controllers.
+Women are eligible to fly as aircrew and/or be in control of all Air Force aircraft platforms.
+As at April 2017 there are 233 female aircrew and aircraft controllers in Air Force, with another 88 females undergoing training to be aircrew or controllers.
 This includes Officer Aviation jobs such as Pilots, Air Combat Officers (Mission Aircrew and Ground Controllers) and Air Traffic Controllers; and Airmen Aircrew such as Airborne Electronic Analysts, Crew Attendants and Loadmasters.

 Women in Aviation Aerospace Australia

-Air Force is pleased to announce that it has entered into a 3 year partnership with Aerospace Australia (AA) which includes branches of Women in Aviation / Aerospace Australia (WA/AA) and Young Aviation / Aerospace Australia (YA/AA).
-The partnership with AA has been established to assist our workforce develop broader aviation networks.
+Air Force is pleased to announce that it has continued its partnership with Aerospace Australia (AA) which includes branches of Women in Aviation / Aerospace Australia (WA/AA) and Young Aviation / Aerospace Australia (YA/AA).
+The partnership with AA was initially established in 2014 to assist our workforce develop broader aviation networks.
 Click on the logo for more information.